SBBTracker/SBBTracker/README.md

 * Record game placements
 * Stat analysis of your results
 * Export your stats to csv
+* Run a simulation of different board configurations.

 Get the installer for the latest release [here](https://github.com/SBBTracker/SBBTracker/releases/latest)